RESEARCH STARTER

 Human Factor

-Lake Michigan water quality has diminished due to multiple contaminants, including human waste water and industrial discharge.
+Lake Michigan water quality has diminished due to multiple contaminants, including human wastewater and industrial discharge, although restoration efforts such as the Great Lakes Restoration Initiative support pollution control and ecosystem recovery.
 Some of the most serious pollutants include mercury, polychlorinated biphenyls (PCBs), microplastics, and the chemicals and bacteria in human waste.
 In 1993, an outbreak of the bacterium Cryptosporidium sickened over 400,000 people via the Milwaukee drinking water system, among the largest public drinking water contaminations in US history.
 Furthermore, Green Bay, along the northwestern shore of the lake, contains one of the highest concentrations of paper mills in the world; these are a major source of PCBs and other pollutants.
 At the southern end of the lake, near Chicago, steel mills contribute to water pollution; in a particularly controversial case, the US Steel plant in Portage, Illinois, spilled the toxic compound hexavalent chromium into a tributary of the lake on two occasions in 2017.

 The climate of the northern part of the lake is colder; the coastlines are generally less developed.
-It is sparsely populated except for the Fox River Valley, which drains into Green Bay.
+It is sparsely populated except for the Fox River Valley, which drains into Green Bay, an arm of Lake Michigan.
 The more temperate southern basin of Lake Michigan is among the most urbanized areas in the Great Lakes system and contains the Milwaukee and Chicago metropolitan areas.
 This region is home to about 8 million people.

-Lake Michigan has already been affected by global warming and climate change, and experts predict this will only worsen in the future.
-Beginning in 2017, the lake received frigid blasts attributed to climate change.
-This caused the lake's ice cover to thicken, which helped lower water temperatures and slowed evaporation.
+Lake Michigan has already been affected by global warming and climate change, and experts predict these impacts are expected to intensify over time.
+Since 2017, the lake received frigid blasts attributed to climate change.
+This caused the lake’s ice cover to thicken, which helped lower water temperatures and slowed evaporation.
 However, by 2020, the melting ice caused flooding.
-Beaches disappeared and roadways were covered with water.
-According to a report by the Environmental Law and Policy Center (ELPC), more flooding in nearby communities is expected in the future as global warming causes water levels to rise.
+Beaches disappeared, and roadways were covered with water.
+According to a report by the Environmental Law and Policy Center (ELPC), more flooding in nearby communities is expected due to global warming, which causes water levels to rise.
 This is particularly worrisome because many industries near the lake use toxic materials.
 These industries were built when water levels were much lower and are likely to become flooded.
-Additionally, more severe storms have impacted the lake and surrounding areas and higher winds, damaging rain, and storm surging have contributed to erosion.
-In 2022, over two hundred communities on the region's shoreline spent $878 million on repairs, according to the ELPC.
+Additionally, more severe storms have impacted the lake and surrounding areas, and higher winds, damaging rain, and storm surges have contributed to erosion.
+In 2022, over two hundred communities on the region’s shoreline spent $878 million on repairs, and shoreline protection and resilience projects have been developed to address erosion and flooding risks, according to the ELPC.

 Historical Notes

-Before 800 CE, Lake Michigan’s shores were inhabited by the so-called Hopewell Indians.
-After their decline, the region was home for several hundred years to the Late Woodland Indians.
-The area is still inhabited by their descendants, including the Chippewa, Menominee, Sauk, Fox, Winnebago, Miami, Ottawa, and Potawatomi.
+Before 800 CE, Lake Michigan’s shores were inhabited by the so-called Hopewell culture.
+After their decline, the region was home for several hundred years to the Late Woodland peoples.
+The area is still inhabited by their descendants, including the Ojibwe (Chippewa), Menominee, Sauk, Fox, Winnebago, Miami, Ottawa, and Potawatomi.

 The first person to reach the deep bottom of Lake Michigan was J. Val Klump, a scientist at the University of Wisconsin–Milwaukee.
 Klump reached the bottom via submersible as part of a 1985 research expedition.